Roth IRA conversion: Here’s everything you need to know before converting

 A Roth conversion can be a good option for those making too much to get a Roth IRA the normal way.
 Individuals make a contribution to a nondeductible IRA first and then transform it into a Roth IRA – the so-called backdoor Roth IRA approach.

-You’ll pay higher tax rates later
+You’re expecting to pay higher tax rates in retirement

 There’s also a rule of thumb for when a conversion may be beneficial, says Victor.
 “If you’re in a lower income tax bracket than you’ll be in when you anticipate taking withdrawals, that would be more advantageous.”